ludwig/split-manpage.vim/README.md

 ## Options

-To override the default prefix sequence `<Leader>k`, you can place this line in your `~/.vimrc` and use any other key sequence you want
+To override the default prefix sequence `<Leader>k`, you can place this line in your `~/.vimrc` and use any other key sequence you want:

     ```vim
     let g:split_manpage_prefix = '<Leader>k'